Create readers in bulk

 • Update existing readers (if it matches the email address to a current reader account, it will update all the additional information for the reader with what's in the spreadsheet, but leave their password and email address untouched)

-Getting a template CSV
+Download a template CSV

-You can download a sample CSV file to use as a template for your bulk import:
+First, download a sample CSV file to use as a template for your bulk import:

-Adding data to your CSV
+Add data to your CSV

-Whether you use our template or your own CSV file, as you fill out the CSV, you'll enter one row for each reader account you wish to create.
-For each reader, you'll assign an email (to be used as their username), and first and last name.
-You can assign all readers in a CSV to the same set of groups and knowledge bases in the import options for the upload, or you can assign specific readers to different groups and knowledge bases using separate fields in your CSV.
+Whether you use our template or your own CSV file, as you fill out the CSV, enter one row for each reader account you wish to create.
+For each reader, you'll assign an email (to be used as their username), first name, and last name.

-Use comma-separated lists (with no spaces after the comma) for fields where you want to assign the reader to more than one option (such as Groups, Help Sites, etc.).
+Use comma-separated lists with no spaces after the comma for fields where you want to assign the reader to more than one option (such as Groups, Help Sites, etc.).

 • Email / Username (login): This is the email address the reader will use to login.
 It needs to be unique.
 Their welcome email will be sent to this address once the upload is complete.